Participants Judicial Perspectives - 16Nov2024

 Christina Voigt, Chair, IUCN WCEL

-Christina Voigt, Chair, International Union for Conservation of Nature World Commission on Environmental Law (IUCN WCEL), discussed the recent decisions and advisory opinions of international tribunals, citing, in particular, the advisory opinion issued by the International Tribunal Law of the Sea which stated that greenhouse gas emissions absorbed by the Ocean constitute marine pollution, and parties to the United Nations Convention on the Law of the Sea are obliged to take necessary steps to protect and preserve marine environments.
+Christina Voigt, Chair, International Union for Conservation of Nature World Commission on Environmental Law (IUCN WCEL), discussed the recent decisions and advisory opinions of international tribunals, citing, in particular, the advisory opinion issued by the International Tribunal Law of the Sea.
+The Law, she explained, states that greenhouse gas emissions absorbed by the Ocean constitute marine pollution, and parties to the UN Convention on the Law of the Sea are obliged to take necessary steps to protect and preserve marine environments.

 Juliette Biao, Director, UN Forum on Forests Secretariat - Judicial Perspectives - 16Nov2024